Student Organizations

 The Student Advocates Association is a non-profit organization comprised of the spouses, significant others, family, and friends of Osteopathic Medical students.
 As a group, SAA provides services to the students as they face the challenges of medical school and services to the community while promoting the osteopathic profession.
 SAA also provides support and friendship to each other and encourages participation in social activities.

-To learn more about SAA and how to get involved, please contact studentservices@ocom.org
+To learn more about SAA and how to get involved, please get in touch with studentaffairs@ocom.org

 OCOM Student Government Association